 Suriname is a South American country bordering French Guiana, Guyana and Brazil.
 Suriname is one of the smallest countries in the continent covering an area of 64,000 square miles.
 The country has a population of 566,000 and a population density of only 7.5 persons per square mile, the second lowest in South America.
 The majority of Suriname’s population resides in or near Paramaribo, the country’s capital.

 The Falkland Islands refer to an archipelago of over 750 islands located 300 miles off South America’s coast.
 The Falkland Islands cover a total area of 4,700 square miles and have a population of 2,932 people.
-The Falkland Islands have the lowest population density in South America with a population density of 0.7 persons per square mile, a fact attributed to the remoteness in most of the country.
+The Falkland Islands have the lowest population density in South America one of the lowest in the world with a population density of 0.7 persons per square mile, a fact attributed to the remoteness in most of the territory.

 South American Countries by Population Density